CodeChron/fullstack-js-preview-docs/delete_a_note.md

 # Delete a Note

-## Create a icon btn for deleting a note
+## Add a button component for deleting a note

 ## Add delete as an optional list feature